 The Laidlaw Women’s Leadership Fund at London Business School will support 20 outstanding female scholars per year in the MBA, Executive MBA and Masters in Management programmes per year from 2019/2020 to 2021/2022.

-By arming cohorts of women to aim higher and achieve more through education and in their careers the LBS and Laidlaw Foundation partnership intends to inspire and encourage the drive for change by promoting women’s leadership on boards and in businesses around the globe.
+By arming cohorts of women to aim higher and achieve more through education and in their careers, the LBS and Laidlaw Foundation partnership intends to inspire and encourage the drive for change by promoting women’s leadership on boards and in businesses around the globe.

 Together we aim to build and develop a diverse community of passionate and exceptional female leaders, from a wide range of backgrounds.

-Full and half scholarships will be available.
+Full and half scholarships available.